DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/40 Customize Cells/1 Customize the Value and Text.md

 ---

 Some features are disabled in columns with calculated values.
-Refer to the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#calculateCellValue') description for a list of disabled features and the options that enable them.
+Refer to the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#calculateCellValue') description for a list of disabled features and the properties that enable them.